 Program Exhibit: State Capitol

-The courthouse program is currently exhibiting a display that illustrates the benefits of the program and how it has helped counties with telling Real Stories, fueling the local and state Economic Engine, addressing and preventing Deferred Maintenance, boosting Community Pride and providing State Services in 21st Century Courthouses that are Built to Last.
+The courthouse program recently exhibited a display that illustrated the benefits of the program and how it has helped counties with telling Real Stories, fueling the local and state Economic Engine, addressing and preventing Deferred Maintenance, boosting Community Pride and providing State Services in 21st Century Courthouses that are Built to Last.

 Restored Texas Courthouses Boost Heritage Tourism